Statistics for Children of Prisoners-According to Barna Research

 The founding family chose to serve this population because of a child's cry to God in a Sunday School classroom for his daddy that was taken away to prison.
 Sunday School teacher Sophia Pirelli shared with her family how this little boy touched her heart!
 That day the Lord put a desire and passion in the hearts of the family to serve and minister to these vulnerable children and at that point, the family chose to dedicate the family ranch to these high-risk forgotten, hurting, and needy victims.

 As the family began to research what services, ministries, and programs were available for these children, they came across some staggering statistics, which you can see above.
 According to the justice system experts, they found these children were seven times more likely to become involved in the juvenile justice system than teir peers.
 They suffer from depression, substance abuse, bursts of aggression, disruptive behavior, eating and sleeping disorders, diminished academic performance, and feelings of abandonment, loneliness, shame, guilt, and resentment.
 The family decided to respond by giving these children a Calicinto Ranch Camping Experience!

 Calicinto Ranch welcomes children from any and all cities in the 10 southern California counties.
 The majority of these children are coming from Los Angeles, Riverside, San Bernardino, San Diego, and Orange counties.
-In 2004, children with one or both parents in prison came from 69 cities, representing six counties.
+Children with one or both parents in prison come from 69 cities, representing six counties.